-A three needle bind off may seem like a crazy invention for knitters with three arms, but it’s actually much the same as a simple bind off.
+You’ve cast on and knitted, and now your pattern calls for a three needle bind off.
+This may seem like you need three arms to knit it, but it’s actually much the same as a simple bind off.
 The only real difference is that you hold your two working needles together in one hand, and bind off the stitches 2 at a time with a third, slightly larger needle in the other hand.
 It’s used when binding off 2 edges of knitting together to create a neat seam.
-For a nearly invisible finish, make sure you bind off with the right sides facing inwards towards each other.
-For a decorative ridge finish, bind off with the wrong sides facing inwards.
+For a nearly invisible finish, make sure you bind off with the right (knit) sides facing inwards towards each other.
+For a decorative ridge finish, bind off with the wrong (purl) sides facing inwards.

 Hold your two working needles together in your left hand.
 Make sure you have an equal number of stitches on each needle.
 Remember: RS facing inwards for a nearly invisible seam, or WS facing inwards for a decorative ridge.